pokepark/PokemonRaidBot/README.md

 Show and update any pokemon raid boss.
 You can change the raid level (select raid level 0 to disable a raid boss), pokemon CP values and weather information of any pokemon raid boss.

 There is also a possibility to import the raids bosses from Pokebattler and disable all raid bosses for all or just a specific raid level which makes raid boss management pretty easy.
+By default the import will disable eggs for levels that only contain 1 raid boss.
+To disable this set `POKEBATTLER_IMPORT_DISABLE_REDUNDANT_EGGS` to `false`.

 To quickly get to a specific pokemon raid boss, you can use the /pokedex command with the local name of the pokemon.
 A few examples: